ezzing/3DLayout-documentation/4-Customization.md

 # Progress bar customization

-The progress bar is managed by events.
-It has 4 listeners:
+The progress bar is managed by events:

 * showProgressBar
 * resetProgressBar
 * updateProgressBar
 * hideProgressBar
+* Cancel button events

+## Show progress bar

+This event shows an empty progress bar.
+It must be emitted if the changes on the progress bar want to be displayed.

+    ee.emitEvent('showProgressBar');

+## Reset progress bar

 Resetting the progress bar will remove its width and set the bar animation.
 We recommend you to emit this event before updating the progress bar with a value.

+    ee.emitEvent('resetProgressBar');

+## Update progress bar

 To update the progress bar it is important to first open it by emitting the event 'showProgressBar'.
 The values will be sent as an object this way:

     ee.emitEvent('updateProgressBar', [{
-        title: 'Title of the operation'
+        title: 'Title of the operation',
         label1: 'Name of function',
         label2 : 'Step withing the function',
         value: 50